Rebilly/api-definitions/openapi/description.md

     "customer": {...}
 ]
 ```
-Expand may be utilitized not only on `GET` requests but also on `PATCH`, `POST`, `PUT` requests too.
+Expand may be used not only on `GET` requests but also on `PATCH`, `POST`, `PUT` requests too.

 # Getting started guide

-Rebilly's API has over 500 operations.
-That's more than you'll
+This API has over 500 operations.
-need to implement your use cases.
-If you have a use
+That's more than you'll need to implement your use cases.
-case you would like to implement, please consult us for
+If you have a use case you would like to implement,
-feedback on the best API operations for the task.
+please consult us for feedback on the best API operations for the task.

-Our [getting started guides](https://www.rebilly.com/docs/content/dev-docs/concept/integrations/) will demonstrate a payment form use
+Our [getting started guides](https://www.rebilly.com/docs/content/dev-docs/concept/integrations/) will demonstrate a payment form use cases.
-cases.
-It will allow us to highlight core resources
-in Rebilly that will be helpful for many other use cases
+It allows us to highlight core resources in Rebilly that are helpful for many other use cases too.
-too.